 SECTION 1.
 RULES OF INTERPRETATION: When interpreting the provisions of these Regulations, the following shall govern:

 1. Minimum Requirements.
-In their interpretation and application, the provisions of these Regulations shall be held to be the minimum requirements for the promotion of the public health, safety, morals, and welfare of the citizens of the City of Udall.
+In their interpretation and application, the provisions of these Regulations shall be held to be the minimum requirements for the promotion of the public health, safety, morals, and welfare of the citizens of the City of Solomon.

 2. Overlapping or Contradictory Regulations.
 Where the conditions imposed by the provisions of these Regulations upon the use of land or structures are either more restrictive or less restrictive than comparable conditions imposed by any other provision of any other applicable law, ordinance, resolution, rule, or regulation of any kind, the regulations which are more restrictive and impose higher standards or requirements shall govern.